Motel 6 agrees to pay $12 million to settle lawsuit

 Advertisement

-"The safety and security of our guests, which includes protecting guest information, is our top priority, and we are pleased to be able to reach resolution in this matter," she said.
+"The safety and security of our guests, which includes protecting guest information, is our top priority, and we are pleased to be able to reach resolution in this matter," the company said.

 The agreement applies to all Motel 6 locations nationwide.
 The company also agreed to provide training to employees to protect guest privacy, Ferguson said.